 The Arabian Nights Village offers a comfortable and unpretentious stay whilst giving you most of the benefits of other desert resorts at a fraction of the price.

-Sitting only about 1 hour from the city, Arabian Nights Village attracts evening-only visitors as well as overnight guests.
+Sitting only about 1 hour from the city, Arabian Nights Village attracts evening-only visitors on desert safari experiences, as well as overnight guests.

 Accommodation at Arabian Nights Village